Xion/coded4/README.markdown

 particular project.
 It uses commit timestamps to reconstruct coding sessions for every commiter in given Git or Hg repository.

+## Installation

+A standard `setup.py` is provided:

+    $ git clone git://github.com/Xion/coded4.git
+    $ cd coded4
+    $ ./setup.py develop

+Use `develop` instead of `install` so you can easily `git pull` any updates.

 ## Usage

 ...is simple:

-    $ ./coded4.py <directory>

-For example, you can find out how much time was spent on this very project:

-    $ git clone git://github.com/Xion/coded4.git
-    $ cd coded4
+    $ coded4 <directory-with-repo>

+For example, if you have just installed _coded4_ and are still inside its directory, type:

-    $ ./coded4.py .
+    $ coded4 .

 This should print something like that: